Dabrogost/Chroma-Ad-Blocker/README.md

 Your proxy credentials (username and password) are stored locally in an obfuscated form using a bundled extension key.
 They are decoded in memory only when the proxy server challenges the browser for authentication.
 This can reduce casual readability in extension storage, but it is not strong encryption and is not a substitute for operating-system or browser-profile security.

 ### Connection Verification
 The Chroma popup includes a live **Connection Verification** system.
-When a proxy is active, the extension periodically verifies connectivity to the proxy server and displays a status indicator (Connected/Offline) along with your current proxied IP address.
+When a proxy is active, the extension verifies connectivity when the proxy card loads or when you manually refresh it, then displays a status indicator (Connected/Offline) along with the detected proxied IP address when available.

 ### Global Proxy Fallback
 In addition to domain-specific routing, Chroma supports a **Global Fallback** mode.
 Click the **GLOBAL** button on a proxy card to select that proxy as the fallback for browser traffic that does not match a domain-specific rule.
 This is browser-level proxy routing, not a system VPN, while still allowing you to send specific traffic (e.g., YouTube) to a different proxy server (e.g., Belize) simultaneously.